arkydon/Khasi/README.md

-# Some English to Khasi word translations cheatsheet
+# English to Khasi translation cheatsheet
 > Exceptions and special cases are not mentioned in this sheet

 ## Seasons